ageorge95/LEAF-chia-plot-check-organiser/README.md

 ![alt text](https://c.tenor.com/FDwYMy302gMAAAAM/tumbleweed-silence.gif?raw=true)

 # High level overview
-The tool will check the plots, using the preferred coin (path to the daemon is configurable in config.json).
+The tool will check the plots, using one of the pre-configured cois.

-The tool is receiving as inputs either paths to plots or folders where plots are located.
+The tool is using the direct logic from the included coins, and the plot filepaths are read directly from the config.yaml, no user input is required.

 On subsequent executions, only new plots (that are not present in catalog.json) will be checked.